 - In a large mixing bowl, beat the eggs with a hand mixer until foamy.
 Add the sugar, honey and vanilla extract and beat with a hand mixer until combined.

-- Scoop the mixture onto baking paper, making ovals, smoothing down the top.
+- Scoop the mixture onto baking paper, smoothing down the top.

 - Bake for 25 minutes.
 Allow to cool completely.

 - For the chocolate glaze, place chocolate and oil in a small bowl and microwave stirring occasionally, until melted.

 - For the sugar glaze, place icing sugar and water in a small bowl and stir until smooth.

 - Dip half the Lebkuchen in the chocolate glaze and half in the sugar glaze.
 Arrange 3 slivered almonds on each Lebkuchen while the glaze is still wet.
 Let the Lebkuchen dry completely until the glaze is hardened.

 This made about 25 cookies for me, of varying sizes.

 They turned out great with people asking if they were store bought!
 For a more authentic recipe, use Backoblaten (thin discs made mainly of flour and sugar) as the base of each cookie.
 There’s many variations to this recipe, including a Lebkuchen slice which I will have to try out with all the left over Lebkuchengewürz that I now have!